molpopgen/fwdpy11/README.rst

 Suppored Python version
 -----------------------

 fwdpy11 is written for Python 3.
-We will not modify the package to be compatibly with Python 2.7.
+We will not modify the package to be compatible with Python 2.7.

 .. code-block:: bash